One of the Best Kept Secrets in American Music

 “Crawford’s versatility continues to serve him well.” -CD Universe

-“… one of those prodigious talents that strikes like a bolt of lighting, creating one of those ‘I saw him when…’ moments that every music fan covets.
+“… one of those prodigious talents that strikes like a bolt of lightning, creating one of those ‘I saw him when…’ moments that every music fan covets.
 Crawford lived up to his reputation from the word go… Crawford produced an infectious sound that defies category.” -The DCist